sig-gis/kaza-lcms/README.md

 # Train and Apply Random Forest Primitive Model for each Land Cover type
 ## Python Script: 03RFprimitives.py
-### This script trains probability Random Forest models for each land cover class in your typology and exports them one at a time into a land cover 'Primitives' collection.
+### This script trains probability Random Forest models for each land cover class in your typology as provided by the numeric 'LANDCOVER' property in the provided reference data.
+It then exports these binary probability images one land cover at a time into a land cover 'Primitives' image collection.
 While doing so, it also reports out some model performance metrics saved to a new folder created in your *local* `kaza-lc` folder on your computer.
 ### * Run the script with python, choosing values for its required arguments
 ### Note: `-o/--output` argument is again optional.
 If it is not provided, a default output path will be chosen.
 ### Note: specifying the `--dry_run` argument allows you to run checks wihout actually executing the workflow.